If you are a family member or friend raising a child on behalf of their parents, legal advice will help you understand what your rights are.

 These extensions would be strengthened further by ensuring kinship carers have a right to a role in legal proceedings where there is potential that they could become a kinship carer; the family justice system should recognise kinship carers in public and private care proceedings and seek to involve kinship carers and children in an accessible way, where appropriate, and consider how orders made in private family law could impact negatively on the resultant support available to carers and their children.

 We would like to see colleagues in the family court demonstrate curiosity and take steps during private proceedings to ensure any kinship carers pursuing orders through private law proceedings are aware of their options and understand the implications involved.
-We would also like to see the Law Commission examine the private vs public route distinction and the impact this has on the experiences and resultant support and outcomes for kinship families in its welcome forthcoming review of the legal framework for kinship care.
+We would also like to see the Law Commission examine the private vs public route distinction and the impact this has on the experiences and resultant support and outcomes for kinship families in its review of the legal framework for kinship care.

 This research is looking at the roughly 10% of private law cases that involve 1 or more adults who are not the child’s parent, such as grandparents, aunts and uncles, siblings and step-parents.